SynergiTech/chrome-pdf-php/README.md

 If you are planning to use the [`chrome-pdf`](https://github.com/SynergiTech/chrome-pdf) driver to render PDFs locally, you should also make sure to install this from npm.

 ### browserless
-If you are planning to use the [browserless](https://www.browserless.io/) driver to render PDFs remotely, you should register for an API key.
+If you are planning to use the [browserless](https://www.browserless.io/) driver to render PDFs remotely or take screenshots, you should register for an API key.
 Remember that local assets cannot be rendered by browserless.

 ## Usage
 A common interface is provided via AbstractPDF.
 The options presented via this class will be available from all drivers.